 This beautiful property offers four rooms (three of which are suites) and a charming sleeping porch.

 My room for the night was the Hinson House;s Lafayette Room.
 It had two queen sized memory-foam beds, a flat-screen TV, armoire, and connecting bath.
 The bathroom held a perfectly fitting clawfoot tub/shower and the hardwood floors were immaculate.

 Beautiful place settings, lovely china, and cloth napkins decorated the Hinson House’s dining room tables.
 A buffet station housed grab & go items and what was needed to make hot tea/coffee.

-A small area off of the kitchen was available for guests to help themselves to home-baked cookies, cold soda, beer, and wine at any point during their stay.
+A small area off the kitchen was available for guests to help themselves to home-baked cookies, cold soda, beer, and wine at any point during their stay.
 I sank my teeth into one of the chewy cranberry cookies as the temptation got to be too much.
-The cookie was delicious and gluten free!
+The cookie was delicious and gluten-free!

-Although B&B’s are generally thought of as a place for couples or solo travelers, they are really for any one and any occasion.
+Although bed & breakfast’s are generally thought of as a place for couples or solo travelers, they are really for anyone and any occasion.
 If I travel to Northwest Florida again, you can bet that I will be staying at the Hinson House Bed and Breakfast.
 If you have never stayed at a B&B, try it out.
 It is wonderful!

 FYI: The Hinson House website states “When you stay here, you’re part of the family”, which I wrote in this post before seeing it on their website.

 4338 Lafayette Street, Marianna, Florida 32446

 (850) 526- 1500